 RFIT is a focused yet interdisciplinary advanced forum for microwave and microelectronics technologies.
 With the very successful RFIT symposia held in Singapore and Beijing since 2005, the biennial RFIT symposium will now become annual event in region 10 solely sponsored by IEEE MTT Society commencing 2014.
-It will rotate among China, Japan, Taiwan, Korea and Singapore, and will be held in end of August or beginning of September every year.
+It will rotate among China Mainland, Taiwan, Japan, Korea and Singapore, and will be held in end of August or beginning of September every year.
 The revamped annual RFIT conference will kick-off from the unique university USTC in Hefei, China and the unique Mt.
 Huangshan (Yellow Mountain).
 Read more: Chair's Welcome

 RFIT2014 General Chair